krprzenioslo/Hystrixwiki2/Dashboard.md

-The Hystrix Dashboard enables realtime monitoring of Hystrix metrics.
+The Hystrix Dashboard allows you to monitor Hystrix metrics in real time.

-Use of this dashboard improved Netflix operations by reducing discovery and recovery times during operational events.
-The duration of most production incidents (already less frequent due to Hystrix) became far shorter, with diminished impact, due to the realtime insights into system behavior.
+When Netflix began to use this dashboard, their operations improved by reducing the time needed to discover and recover from operational events.
+The duration of most production incidents (already less frequent due to Hystrix) became far shorter, with diminished impact, due to the real-time insights into system behavior provided by the Hystrix Dashboard.

 <a href="images/hystrix-dashboard-single-row.png">[[images/hystrix-dashboard-single-row-640.png]]</a>
 _(Click for larger view.)_

-When a circuit is failing then it changes colors (gradient from green through yellow, orange and red) such as this:
+When a &ldquo;circuit&rdquo; is failing it changes colors (on a gradient from green through yellow, orange, and red) like this:

 [[images/dashboard-example-open-circuit-640.png]]

-The diagram below shows one "circuit" from the dashboard along with explanations of what all of the data represents.
+The diagram below shows one circuit from the dashboard along with explanations of what all of the data represents.

-We've purposefully tried to pack a lot of information into the dashboard so that engineers can quickly consume and correlate data.
+Hystrix packs a lot of information into the dashboard so that engineers can quickly consume and correlate data.

 [[images/dashboard-annoted-circuit-640.png]]

-It allows monitoring a single server or a cluster of servers aggregated using <a href="https://github.com/Netflix/Turbine">Turbine</a> with low latency (typically around 1 or 2 seconds when aggregating a cluster, subsecond with a single server).
+The Hystrix Dashboard allows you to monitor a single server or a cluster of servers aggregated using <a href="https://github.com/Netflix/Turbine">Turbine</a>, with low latency (typically around 1 or 2 seconds when aggregating a cluster, subsecond with a single server).

 [[images/dashboard-direct-vs-turbine-640.png]]